Green Party of British Columbia: Sterk and Weaver (2007–2020)

 On August 13, 2013, Sterk announced she would retire from politics after the 2013 Annual General Meeting, held on August 24, 2013.
 Adam Olsen, former candidate in Saanich North and the Islands served as interim leader until December 9, 2015, when Weaver was acclaimed to the full-time position.

-On May 9, 2017 in the May 2017 general election Weaver, Adam Olsen and Sonia Furstenau were elected to the provincial legislature, with the party winning 16.84% of the popular vote.
+In the May 2017 general election, Weaver, Adam Olsen and Sonia Furstenau were elected to the provincial legislature, with the party winning 16.84% of the popular vote.
 The Green Party signed a confidence and supply agreement with the NDP in exchange for policy concessions on environmental and social issues.
 The NDP and Greens then defeated the incumbent Liberal government by one vote in a no confidence vote, with the NDP then being invited to form government.

 On October 7, 2019, Andrew Weaver announced he would step down as party leader once a new leader had been chosen and would not run in the next British Columbia election anticipated to take place in 2021.
 On December 20, 2019, Olsen was named interim leader, effective January 6, 2020.
 On January 16, 2020, Weaver resigned from caucus to sit as an independent member of the legislature.

 The party was scheduled to hold a leadership election from June 15 to 26, 2020, but the election was postponed indefinitely due to the COVID-19 pandemic in British Columbia.
 It had been planned that the winner would be announced at the party's convention in Nanaimo.
 The leadership contest was relaunched on June 15, 2020.
 Sonia Furstenau was elected as leader on September 14, 2020.

-Furstenau (2020–present)
+Furstenau (2020–2025)

 Sonia Furstenau was elected as leader on September 14, 2020.
 A week after her selection as leader, the 2020 general election was called.
 Furstenau and Adam Olsen were returned to the Legislature.
 The electoral district of West Vancouver-Sea to Sky was originally called for Green candidate Jeremy Valeriote; the winning margin was small enough to trigger an automatic judicial recount.
 After the recount, it was determined that Liberal Jordan Sturdy had held the seat.

+In January 2024, Furstenau announced that she would run in Victoria-Beacon Hill riding during the provincial general election later that year.
+She was defeated but remained as leader following the election.
+She subsequently negotiated a cooperation agreement with the NDP in exchange for agreement that some policies from the Green platform would be implemented.
+On January 28, 2025, Furstenau announced her intention to resign as leader.
+Jeremy Valeriote became interim leader.

+Lowan (since 2025)

+The party held a leadership election in September 2025, which was won by organizer and activist Emily Lowan.